 - Edge Computing

 Disks and NICs

 Layer 2 networking

 Third-party login authentication

 KSV is an enterprise-grade virtualization platform that provides an easy-to-use web console to help enterprise users virtualize hardware resources.

-Quickly obtain summary information about cluster nodes and status of each node.
+Summarize information about cluster nodes and obtain the status of each node.

-Create and delete VMs, use VM snapshots, and remotely log in to VMs.
+Create or delete VMs, use VM snapshots, and remotely connect to VMs.

 Manage VM disks, use disk snapshots, and expand disk capacity.

-Separate resources into projects and control user permissions based on user roles.
+Allocate resources to different projects and manage user permissions based on roles.